Skip to main content

 • Paper and cardboard, including empty pizza boxes, egg cartons, and window envelopes.

-(Flat lids are two-dimensional and can be mistaken for sheets of paper by sorting machinery.
+(Flat lids can be mistaken for sheets of paper by sorting machinery.
 As a result, they may accidentally enter the paper recycling stream during the sorting process.)

-(too small, can trap liquids inside the container, dangerous for workers)
+They’re too small and can trap liquids inside the container, which is unsafe for workers.

 HOW CLEAN IS CLEAN